 5. Build-To-Zone Occupancy (BTZO): The width of the primary building façade facing the Primary Street measured as a percentage of the street frontage shall determine the percentage occupancy of the Build-To-Zone.
-Primary BTZ Occupancy shall be equal to
+Primary BTZ Occupancy shall be equal to at least 50% of the frontage width at the street line unless otherwise specified in the Building Type standards in Section 9.4.

-- at least 50% of the frontage width at the street line unless otherwise specified in the Building Type standards in Section 9.4. - 6.
-Facade Orientation: The front facade and entrance of a principal building must be built parallel to a street right-of-way (ROW) line.
-On a corner lot, the building façade may be retracted up to 30 feet at a 45-degree angle between the curb radius to allow for Outdoor Amenity Space and for clear site distance at the corner.
+6. Facade Orientation: The front facade and entrance of a principal building must be built parallel to a street right-of-way (ROW) line.
+On a corner lot, the building façade may be retracted up to 30 feet between the curb radius to allow for Outdoor Amenity Space.